Meet your HASA Board Members

 I grew up on the north coast fishing only lakes and the lagoons until my dad and I discovered the unbelievable saltwater fishing that we have here.
 I can still remember my first trip to the Cape and offshore for albacore around 20 years ago and haven’t missed an ocean season ever since.
 I have a developed a lot of friendships offshore and we all share the same passion and thrill of searching offshore.
 I’m on the Board because I believe in the power of HASA advocating for our sportfishing interests and have seen it work first hand.
 I’m married to Leslie and have two children named Ella and Ollie.
 I’m employed as an investigator, and also have interests in sports and the outdoors.
 Tight lines!

-Dirk Pedersen – director
+Dirk Pedersen – Treasurer

 I learned to cast at a young age and have been an avid fisherman ever since.
 My fishing adventure started in the Bay Area and expanded across California.
 Fate then brought me to Missouri, and then NJ, before returning to the Bay Area during high school.
 I moved to Humboldt in the mid-80s to study fisheries at HSU.
 Since graduating from HSU over 20 years ago, I have been working as a fish biologist/aquatic ecologist in the private sector.
 Trinidad was my home port for 15+ years, and Eureka has been my home port for the past 10 years.
 I’m happily married and have a 10 year-old son.
 Boat: 22’ Boulton “Teleost”

-Ross Taylor – director
+Ross Taylor – Secretary

 Fishing has been a passion of mine since about age 5.
 I grew up on the east coast fishing mainly for bluegills, yellow perch, bass and carp in freshwater and in Cape Cod I fished for bluefish and flounder.
 I moved to Arcata in 1982 to attend HSU and received my BS in Fisheries in 1986.
 During the 1980s I guided for four summers in Alaska; three summers of saltwater guiding out of Elfin Cove and one summer of guiding fly fishermen on the Goodnews River.
 I returned to HSU for graduate studies and completed a MS in Fisheries in 1997.
 Since that time I have worked as a consulting biologist, with an emphasis on fish passage assessment and barrier removal.
 I am also the lead fisheries scientist for the State Water Board in the Mono Lake basin, overseeing the stream recovery program as related to amending LA Water and Power’s water rights licenses.
 My favorite North Coast fishing includes winter steelhead and salmon/halibut/albacore in the ocean.
 Trinidad has been my port of call for many years, but last year I launched my Arima Seachaser frequently out of Fields Landing.
 I post on the HASA forum as “Humboldtfisher” and I look forward to serving on the HASA board.

-Michael Davies-Hughes – director
+Michael Davies-Hughes – Director

 Michael was born and raised on the northwest coast of Wales where he fished from the rocky bluffs of the Irish Sea.
 He moved to California in 1989 to attend Long Beach State University.
 The next 18 years found him slowly migrating north, finally landing in the Freshwater area in 2001.
 Michael is currently the Assistant Superintendent of Educational Services at Eureka City Schools.
 He and his wife, Tami, have three children.
 His eldest daughter, Seren, is an avid tuna chaser and was featured in a 2007 article in Pacific Sportfishing Magazine for her tuna-chasing exploits at age six.
 Michael (AKA “Welshman”) is serving on the HASA Board because of his interest in securing a bright fishing future for the next generation.

-Eric Stockwell – director
+Eric Stockwell – former director